lzzz1998/DT-positioning/README.md

 ### Acknowledge

- ### Ref: DeepWiSim: a wireless signal simulator for automatic deep learning.
+1. Ref: DeepWiSim: a wireless signal simulator for automatic deep learning.
 In Proceedings of the SIGCOMM '22 Poster and Demo Sessions (SIGCOMM '22). https://doi.org/10.1145/3546037.3546049
+2. NICE Lab, NCSU